 How much does it cost to hike the Lycian Way?

 Traveling in Turkey is inexpensive; you’ll be able to find a room for two in most guesthouses for about $20, sometimes even less.
 A full meal including a drink in a restaurant in the less touristy places will cost you less than $10, and between $10 and $12 in the more popular tourist towns.
 You can buy a day’s ration of snacks and foods in a supermarket for about $10.

-As you’ll be carrying all of your stuff with you at all times, it is essential to keep the weight as light as possible.
+As you’ll be carrying all of your stuff with you at all times while hiking the Lycian Way, it is essential to keep the weight as light as possible.
 In addition to your clothes and gear you’ll have to estimate another 3kg (lbs) for your daily food and water ration.